thequbit/CasualHDL/best_practices.md

 Below is the way you should be doing your state machines.
 Only single input and output signals (bits) from the state machine.
-This is more VHDL code, however results in less Flip Flots and LUTs used, and thus a faster design.
+This is more VHDL code, however results in less Flip Flops and LUTs used, and thus a faster design.
 Note that we are just multiplying all of the time, with no gate.
-This will produce a design that takes more power (since the DSP48 primative is always performing the mulitiplication), however it is a trade off that is usually acceptable (an increase of a few mW in a multi-watt design should be lost in the noise ...
+This will produce a design that takes more power (since the DSP48 primitive is always performing the multiplication), however it is a trade off that is usually acceptable (an increase of a few mW in a multi-watt design should be lost in the noise ...